All models are representations of reality

 Version 4 — 2025

-The embodied Now-to-New model.
+The great creator’s embodied Now-to-New model.

 Each of the seven powers is associated with a specific location in the body | Read more